 To manage these losses, most companies charge solo travelers a single supplement on top of the trip fee.

-It’s usually 20% the cost of the trip, but I’ve seen 50% and heard of some companies that actually charge a full 100% (so you’re paying for 2 people).
+It’s usually 20% of the cost of the trip, but I’ve seen 50% and heard of some companies that actually charge a full 100% (so you’re paying for 2 people).

 Avoiding the Single Supplement

 Before you panic, almost every tour company will waive the single supplement if a solo traveler is willing to share a room with another traveler of the same gender.
 It’s one of the easiest ways to still book the trip you want and save money.

 It’s always possible you don’t like your roommate or they snore, or so many other things, but you’ll rarely be in the room.